-A student who is enrolled into a master study programme and who until the conclusion of academic year has already exercised the right to repeat a year or change the study programme or field of specialisation due to failure to complete the study requirements within the previous field of specialisation or study programme can take the advantage of 12 months of graduation year status following the end of the last semester.
+A student who is enrolled into a master study programme or in bachelor program of Energy Management and who until the conclusion of academic year has already exercised the right to repeat a year or change the study programme or field of specialisation due to failure to complete the study requirements within the previous field of specialisation or study programme can take the advantage of 12 months of graduation year status following the end of the last semester.

-A student who is enrolled into a master study programme and who until the conclusion of the academic year has not yet exercised the right to repeat a year or change the study programme or field of specialisation due to failure to complete the study requirements within the previous field of specialisation or study programme, loses the student status following the end of the last semester if during their study including the academic year they have repeated a year or changed the study programme or field of specialisation.
+A student who is enrolled into a master study programme or in bachelor program of Energy Management (BA) and who until the conclusion of the academic year has not yet exercised the right to repeat a year or change the study programme or field of specialisation due to failure to complete the study requirements within the previous field of specialisation or study programme, loses the student status following the end of the last semester if during their study including the academic year they have repeated a year or changed the study programme or field of specialisation.